10 Types of Loyalty Program and How You Can Implement Them

 Similarly, Airline frequent flyer programs, such as Delta SkyMiles, allow customers to accumulate miles with each flight.
 These miles can be redeemed for free flights, seat upgrades, or other travel perks, encouraging customers to continue flying with the airline.

-Tiered Loyalty Program: Examples
+Tiered Loyalty Program: Sephora & Hilton Honors

 A prime example of a tiered loyalty program is Sephora's Beauty Insider Program.
 Sephora offers three levels: Insider, VIB (Very Important Beauty), and VIB Rouge.
 Customers start at the Insider level and earn points with each purchase.
 As they spend more, they move to higher tiers, unlocking better rewards such as exclusive discounts, early access to new products, and personalized beauty services.